tekofx/dotfiles/drawing-tablet/README.md

 `yay -S xf86-input-wacom`

+If the Desktop Environment is KDE, all can be set up in settings, if not continue:

 First list the devices and look for a device with "Pad pad" in its name

 `xsetwacom --list devices`